kienngoxuan/ExpenseManagement/README.md

 	For security:

 		- User input required: username and password.
-		- I designed this program to include a database for storing user information.
+		- I designed this program to include a database for storing user's security information.
 		- (The program will query the database to search for login information.
 If the password is correct, the user will be able to log in; otherwise, access will be denied.)
 		- (If the username does not appear in the database, the program will prompt the user to sign up.)
 		- The program will ask for the initial amount of money (only once for new users).